 This relates to child visitor visa UK application requirements and guidance notes for minors under 18 years of age.
+And also covers short term student child visa guidance and letter of consent from parents or guardians.
 Accordingly, the post provides details relating to:

 - Child visitor visa UK guidance: the child welfare duty

 - Additional requirements for UK child visitor visa under the immigration rules

 - A child travelling or residing in the UK without a parent